teacup-on-rockingchair/guard-cunit/README.md

 otherwise, get the gemfile and install it:
 ```
-$ gem install ./guard-cunit-*.gem
+$ gem install guard-cunit
 ```

-will put that in rubygems soon
+Already can be found on http://rubygems.org/

 # Guardfile